Daydreamer-riri/transition-hooks/README.md

 Extremely light-weight react transition hooks which is simpler and easier to use than react-transition-group.

+> [!NOTE]
+> Note that `transition-hooks` has no dependencies, and the project is feature complete.
+We are happy to review pull requests, but we don't plan any further development.

 ## Features

 - State-driven, supports react-dom and react-native